 Lake Louise lives up to its reputation as one of Banff National Park’s most iconic sights.
 In the winter, you can explore the frozen lake by cross-country ski.
 Once the ice melts by late May or into early June the best way to truly take in the beauty of Lake Louise is by canoe.
 Look down and the brilliant turquoise water, ahead at the glacier – everywhere there is a jaw-dropping sight.
 With rentals available from the Lake Louise boathouse by the hour, this lake is a great option if you’re visiting the national park without a canoe.

 Summer is the only time of year you can drive up Moraine Lake Rd. and take in a view of this picturesque corner of the park – so why not explore it by boat?
-Moraine Lake Lodge boasts a fleet of candy-coloured canoes you can rent by the hour at the docks (open 10 AM – 6 PM) to explore the glacier-fed lake.
+Moraine Lake Lodge boasts a fleet of candy-coloured canoes you can rent by the hour at the docks to explore the glacier-fed lake.
 Nestled in the Valley of the Ten Peaks, Moraine offers stunning vistas and paddling is a more relaxing way to contemplate the scenery than a hike.
-You can access the lake by taking the Moraine Lake Rd., open from late May – September, off of the Hwy 1 West and up Lake Louise Drive.
+You can access the lake by taking the Moraine Lake Rd., open from late May – September, off of the Trans-Canada (Hwy 1) west and up Lake Louise Drive.

-When you turn onto the Icefields Parkway (the 93 North) off of Hwy 1 West, you’ll have to keep a look out for the Herbert Lake turn off or you’ll miss it.
+When you turn onto the Icefields Parkway (Hwy 93 north) off of Hwy 1 West, you’ll have to keep a look out for the Herbert Lake turn off or you’ll miss it.
 Tucked away at the start of the Icefields Parkway, this lake is worth the stop.
-Less traveled than lakes Moraine and Louise, you’ll truly feel like you’ve stumbled across a local gem.
+Less travelled than lakes Moraine and Louise, you’ll truly feel like you’ve stumbled across a local gem.
 Bring your canoe out and you’ll feel even more secluded on the water.
 It’s the perfect paddle if you’re travelling the Icefields Parkway with a canoe in tow.
-(Here is an aerial video tour of the Icefields Parkway).